arielmission-space/PAOS/docs/source/user/inputs/index.rst

    * - Zernike

-       in addition to standard parameters defines:
+       In addition to standard parameters defines:

-       Zindex: polynomial index starting from 0
+       - Zindex: polynomial index starting from 0

-       Z: coefficients in units of wave
+       - Z: coefficients in units of wave

      - ...
      - None